slunak/rbl-checker/README.md

 ##Bugs

-Please submit an issue if found a bug
+Please submit a new issue if found a bug.

 ##Known Blacklists